 Before using essential oils for viruses, you need to do two things.
 First, you’ll want to check whether the oil can be ingested.
-Furthermore, you should only buy food grade oils if you plan to swallow them.
+Furthermore, you should only buy food-grade oils if you plan to swallow them.

 Secondly, it’s vital to dilute your oils in a safe carrier.
-Jojoba is great for skin, but I suggest purified coconut oil.
+Jojoba is great for the skin, but I suggest purified coconut oil.
 The benefit of coconut is that you can use it for internal and external applications.

 Unless you are absolutely sure it’s safe, undiluted essential oil should never touch your skin.
-The same chemical compounds that make them so useful can also cause chemical burns.
+The same chemical compounds that make them so users can also cause chemical burns.
 Moreover, some oils will make you sick if swallowed.